corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-states.md

 tags:
 - api
 - states
-title: Writing CorDapp States
+title: CorDapp states
 weight: 60
 ---

-# Writing CorDapp States
+# CorDapp states

-In Corda, a contract state (or just ‘state’) contains data used by a CorDapp.
-It can be thought of as a disk file that the CorDapp can use to persist data across transactions.
-States are immutable: once created they are never updated, instead, any changes must generate a new successor state.
-States can be updated (consumed) only once: the notary is responsible for ensuring there is no “double spending” by only signing a transaction if the input states are all free.
+Before you read this article, make sure you understand the [state key concepts](https://docs.corda.net/docs/corda-os/4.8/key-concepts-states.html).

+In Corda, a contract state (or just ‘state’) stores data that the CorDapp needs to move from one transaction to another.

+States are:
+* Immutable.
+That means they can never be updated - any change to a state generates a new successor state.
+This is called **consuming** the state.
+* Single-use.
+You can only consume a state once - this prevents double-spending.
+The notary only signs transactions if the input states are all free.

-In Corda, states are instances of classes that implement `ContractState`.
-The `ContractState` interface is defined as follows:
+States are instances of classes that implement `ContractState`:

 ```kotlin
 @KeepForDJVM